duqcyxwd/population/README.md

+#Population

-##This is a program to find how many zip codes exist in the United States
+This is a program to find how many zip codes exist in the United States

 1. population.rb will be the file you execute on the command line.
 It will create a menu system and interpret a user's input;
 csv_reader.rb will read the CSV file;